Arkansas ousts defending champ Kansas from March Madness

 Arkansas neutralized Wilson when it mattered most, allowing the All-American only two shots over a 15-minute stretch of the second half.

 Arkansas is in the Sweet 16 for the 14th time.
-The only lower-seeded Razorbacks team to reach a regional semifinal was the 1996 squad, which was a No. 12 under Nolan Richardson, who led the school to its only national title two years earlier.
+The only lower-seeded Razorbacks team to reach a regional semifinal was the 1996 squad, which was a No. 12.

-If Musselman reaches his first Final Four, he will evoke more memories of those glory years.